jellyfishfingers/GoJBEatLokLok/README.md

 ### Improvements to work on:
 1. Use Javascript instead of the JQuery library.
 2. Change the display dates to include day of the week as well.
 3. Include Traffic Conditions from the 2nd Causeway.
+(Done)
 4. Perhaps automatic calls to the library every 30 seconds?
+5. Make the page prettier.
+Omg.